Belonging and Inclusion Station

 |

-First and final written warning from NSDA Director of DEI to subject of concern’s guardian and/or supervising adult. |
+First and final warning from the tournament director to the subject of concern’s coach, guardian, or supervising adult. |

 Sanction